The author knows a lot about cars and motorcycles, especially older and more affordable ones.

 The Royal Enfield Bullet has been in production for a very long time, having been in constant production since 1931.
-Production in the U.K. ended in 1960s and has been carrying on in India ever since.
-In the U.S. you can buy one of these bikes new from a Royal Enfield dealer.
-It does have good looks, but isn't known for having good quality anymore.
-These are a good way to get a vintage looking bike with some modern accessories.
+Production in the U.K. ended in the 1960s and has been carried on in India ever since.
+In the U.S., you can buy one of these bikes new from a Royal Enfield dealer.
+It does have good looks but isn't known for having good quality anymore.
+These are a good way to get a vintage-looking bike with some modern accessories.

 3. Velocette Venom

-The Velocette Venom was a 500cc single cylinder bike that was quite fast in its day.
-It still holds the 24hr speed record for bikes its size, 100.05mph average for 24 hours.
-It was made from 1955-1970 with areound 5700 total being made.
-Its not as rare as a Vincent Black Shadow, but it sure isn't common.
-These are very good looking bikes and were very well made.
+The Velocette Venom was a 500cc single-cylinder bike that was quite fast in its day.
+It still holds the 24hr speed record for bikes its size, 100.05 mph average for 24 hours.
+It was made from 1955 to 1970 with around 5700 total being made.
+It's not as rare as a Vincent Black Shadow, but it sure isn't common.
+These are very good-looking bikes and were very well made.

 4. Panther Model 100

 These attractive bikes were made from 1932 to 1963.
-They were very stout and workman like.
-Top speed was around 70 mph, considerably slower than the other bike on this list.
-I like them because of their looks and their reputation for being good sturdy tranportation.
+They were very stout and workman-like.
+The top speed was around 70 mph, which is considerably slower than the other bike on this list, but I like them because of their looks and their reputation for being good, sturdy transportation.

 5. Norton Manx

-Norton made these bikes from 1946-1962.
-They were developed soley for winning the Isle of Man TT.
-Molnar Precision Limited bought the tooling for these bike and they are once again being produced to exact 1961 specs.
-Top speed was 150mph depending on gearing.
+Norton made these bikes from 1946 to 1962.
+They were developed solely for winning the Isle of Man TT.
+Molnar Precision Limited bought the tooling for these bikes and they are once again being produced to exact 1961 specs.
+The top speed was 150 mph, depending on gearing.
 I really like the way these bikes look and would love one for myself.
-In 1950 these bikes received the legendary Norton Featherbed frame, which gave them a considerable competitive advantage.
+In 1950, these bikes received the legendary Norton Featherbed frame, which gave them a considerable competitive advantage.

 6. BSA Lightning

-The Lightning was developed with the U.S. market in mind, and is suited well the our tastes.
-The 110mph top speed is more than adequate than most.
-The ride is smooth up to 5k rpm, when the vibration sets in.
+The Lightning was developed with the U.S. market in mind and is suited well to our tastes.
+The 110 mph top speed is more adequate than most.
+The ride is smooth up to 5k rpm (when the vibration sets in).
 This bike is considered one of the most successful of all British motorcycles.
-It was features in the James Bond movie "Thunderball".
+It was featured in the James Bond movie Thunderball.
 Hunter S. Thompson also famously owned one.

 7. Matchless Silver Streak